isomerpages/nlb-biblioasia/articles-archive/features/_posts/2016-10-01-post-Journey of Faith: Haj Pilgrimage in the Malay Archipelago Before the 20th Century.md

 For pilgrims in Singapore, Malaysia and Indonesia (and for the most part of the world), hassle-free journeys only came about in the 1970s when flights became regular and affordable.
 Prior to that, Malay pilgrims travelled to Mecca mainly by sea on sailing ships and later steamers.
 It would take months to reach the port at Jeddah, where the vessels would congregate and spill their contents.

 #### Convergence of Human Waves
 During the first 13 centuries of Islam, to embark for Haj was like attempting to run an endless marathon.
-The journey could take years as many pilgrims were poor and had to stop en route to work and save before setting out again.
+The journey could take years, as many pilgrims were poor and had to stop en route to work and save before setting out again.
 Before the first half of the 19th century, a vast majority of pilgrims took the overland route to Mecca, which proved to be more arduous than the sea route.
 There were three slow-moving waves of pilgrims entering Mecca during the Haj season.
 The first arrived by an armada of ships that ploughed the vast Indian Ocean and Arabian Sea from these locations:
 <br>a.
 The sprinkled archipelagos of the East Indies
 <br>b.
 The great inverted triangle of the Indian subcontinent
 <br>c.
 The coast of East Africa and the horn of Africa